AO-StreetArt/Aesel/docs/pages/Scene_Registration_API.rst

    being built and collected.
 In these cases, the Device will need to supply Aesel with a correction in order to correct the transformation.

-   :query string device\_id:  Required.
-Unique identifier for the device registered to the scene.
-   :<json array(float) translation: Required.
-The translation of the device relative to the scene coordinate system.
-   :<json array(float) rotation: Required.
-The rotation of the device relative to the scene coordinate system.
    :reqheader Content-Type: Application/json
    :statuscode 200: Success